Engin-Boot/pong-stage/README.md

 ## Stages

 Think about the problem in stages.
-Once you have filled
+Each stage is in its individual subfolder.

 Stage 0: The essentials